top of page

 Other pricing strategies include:

-Price skimming: Companies use price skimming when they are introducing innovative new products that have no competition.
+Price skimming: Companies use price skimming when they are introducing innovative products that have no competition.
 They charge a high price at first, then lower it over time.
 The high price helps the business recover some of its development costs.
 As market saturates, companies lower the price.

 B. Pricing models: